Yuyaooo/Project2/mondayAnalysis.md

     ## tree_pred  16484.28       NA 3687.826
     ## boost_pred 16411.44   0.0101 3643.421

+Smaller root mean square error (RMSE) and smaller mean absolute error (MAE) shows that we have a better fit of data and more accurate predictions in test dataset.

-Choose a better model with smaller root mean square error (RMSE), smaller mean absolute error (MAE) and bigger R squared.
+Choose the better model with relatively smaller root mean square error (RMSE), smaller mean absolute error (MAE) and bigger R squared.